Warning, borrowing money also costs money.

 The primary regime defines some imperative principles:

-- Each of the spouses contributes to the expenses of the marriage according to their abilities;
+• Each spouse contributes to the marriage expenses according to their abilities;

-- Any debt contracted by a spouse for household needs and the education of children is common and jointly binds both spouses for all of their assets.
+• Any debt contracted by a spouse for household needs and children’s education is common and jointly binds both spouses on all their assets.

 The legal secondary regime known as the “Legal Community”

-Each of the spouses manages their own assets alone except with regard to the own building assigned to the family’s main residence (the owner spouse must have the agreement of his or her spouse);
+Each spouse manages their personal assets alone except for the personal property used as the family’s main residence (the owning spouse must have their partner’s consent);

 Simulate your credit online

-Common property meets the principle of concurrent management, that is to say that each of the spouses can carry out an act alone and carry out all management acts.
-However, the debts contracted by each spouse in the interest of the family are common and they involve all three assets.
+The common assets adhere to the principle of concurrent management, meaning each spouse can act alone and perform all management acts.
+However, debts contracted by each spouse in the family’s interest are common and bind all three assets.

 There are exceptions to the principle of concurrent management: certain particularly important management acts require the signature of both spouses:

-- The purchase, sale, mortgage of a building;
+• The purchase, sale, or mortgage of a property;

-- The assignment, pledging, lifting, receipt of repayment of a mortgage debt
+• The assignment, pledge, release, or receipt of repayment of a mortgage claim

 In summary regarding the legal regime

-- Each spouse can carry out daily activities alone for the needs of the household or the education of the children. thus, a spouse can take out a loan alone intended for household needs and the education of the children;
+• Each spouse can perform alone the everyday acts for household needs or children’s education.
+Thus, a spouse can take out a credit alone for household needs and children’s education;

-- In any case, the debt is common and recoverable across all assets;
+• In any case, the debt is common and recoverable on all assets;

-- In terms of consumer credit, installment purchases, mortgage credit: joint signature is required with no exemption possible.
+• In terms of consumer credit, installment purchase, mortgage: joint signature is required without possible derogation.

-The conventional secondary regime for the separation of property
+The conventional secondary regime of separation of property

-In principle, each spouse can act alone for the management of their own assets.
-On the other hand, all establishments and credit companies will require the signature of both spouses to avoid subsequent discussions regarding the nature of the debt intended or not for the needs of the household and the education of the children.
+In principle, each spouse can act alone for the management of their personal assets.
+However, all institutions and credit companies will require the signature of both spouses to avoid later discussions about whether the debt was intended for household needs and children’s education.

 For more information, we invite you to contact our brokers.